 Today is the day I left the UK for a few years.
 I hate goodbyes.
-Missing people is the worst part about travelling.
+Missing people is one of the worst parts about travelling.

 Before too long, I was £8 lighter and on my way to the adventure of a lifetime.
 I got swept up in the usual hordes of miserable folks on the underground, but it was fresh faced excitement for me.
 I nipped up around Leicester Square area and stumbled upon the ‘7 dials’ festival.
 It was good to see so many attendees, and I stayed to watch Ian Stone, a comedian I like.
 There was another famous guy hosting, but I’ve no clue who he is.